 HBCD: additional exceptions to the ban

-All HBCD-containing EPS that is produced or imported after 22 March 2016 must be labelled or otherwise identified throughout its life cycle to show that it contains HBCD.
+All HBCD-containing expanded polystyrene (EPS) that was produced or imported after 22 March 2016 under a valid REACH authorisation had to be labelled or otherwise identified throughout its life cycle to show that it contains HBCD.

 Any other HBCD-containing articles that were in use on 22 March 2016 may continue to be used and may be re-sold.

 Find out about additional requirements for material containing PCBs.